sivasamyk/graylog-plugin-input-jmx/README.md

 Enabling SSL
 ------------

 * To enable SSL generate keystore and truststore using keytool.
-Refet to following like for detailed steps.
+Refer to following like for detailed steps.
 [https://pubs.vmware.com/continuent/tungsten-replicator-3.0/deployment-ssl-stores.html](https://pubs.vmware.com/continuent/tungsten-replicator-3.0/deployment-ssl-stores.html)

 * Start the application to be monitored using following command line arguments: